tenkoh/go-docc/README.md

 }
 ```

-If you want read the document by a line, the below example is useful.
+If you want read the document by a paragraph, the below example is useful.

 ```go
 package main